Murots/Semester-project2/README.md

 #### References

-- Pictures are my own
+- Pictures are my own, exept:

+1. Harrison, B. (2018). woman sitting beside swimming pool Available at: https://unsplash.com/photos/woman-sitting-beside-swimming-pool-zRg1OJUkPZg [Accessed 12 Dec.
+2023]
+2. And one more (shoes out of the window), where I cant find back to the source.
+Im very sorry.

 - Figma
 - Iconify (figma widget)
 - ChatGPT as sparring partner.